yaricp/qt5-eeg-filters/README.md

 ## Usage

-For start programm just:
+For start program just:

 ```
 $ ./start.sh
 ```

-After that you can see main windows of program:
+After that you can to see a main window of program:

 You can open a file with EEG signals data.
-This file you can get from NeuroExplorer4.4 by export data to ASCII format.
+This file you can get from NeuroExplorer4.4 by exporting data to ASCII format.

-When curves will be showed on main plot you can make a filter it by checking bandwith in list of bandwidths.
+When curves will be showed on main plot you can make a filter it by choosing bandwith in list of bandwidths.

 You can move regions for searching extremums.
-Also you can change boundaries of this regions by text filds over main plot.
+Also you can change boundaries of this regions by text filds over main graphic.

-The any stage of your reseach you can save in folder what you want.
+The any stage of your reseach you can save in a folder what you want.

 ## Settings